If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 It can also seem like just another expense eating away at your budget.

-It’s one of the most important things you can do to before you travel to:
+In my opinion, it’s one of the most important things you can do to:

 - Ensure you’re protected

 - Save you thousands of dollars if something goes wrong

 - Have peace of mind while you travel

 The reality for many travellers is that eventually, something will go wrong on your travels.
 Whether it’s getting a broken ankle whilst running after your flight, getting so sick that you need to go to hospital, losing luggage or needing to cancel your trip due to a death back home.